datta-TG/MongoDBSharded/README.md

 * Give your Worker Pool a name.
 * Leave the Encrypt Local Disk option 'On'
 * Choose 'Both private and public endpoints' on Master Service Endpoint
+* Select the number of workers in Worker Pool.
+In our case, we'll set it to three (3) as Mongodb-sharded requires it.

 ![Screenshot](KubernetesPaid4.PNG)